Tiannia/Jsp-Servlet/README.md

 - Platform: IDEA-Tomcat

-- bookmall.sql is needed to add, later.
+- bookmall.sql is needed to be added to this repository, later.